Modos-Labs/Glider/README.md

 |-|-|-|
 | ![original](assets/grad_orig.png) | ![nodither](assets/grad_4bpp_nd.png) | ![errordiffusion](assets/grad_4bpp_ed.png) |

-As you can see, the non-dithered image loses all the greyscale inbetween, while the dithered version on the right gives illusion of greyscale while only using full black and full white colors.
+As you can see, the non-dithered image loses all the greyscale in between, while the dithered version on the right gives illusion of greyscale while only using full black and full white colors.

 To understand it further, take the following example: